emezeske/lein-cljsbuild/example-projects/advanced/README.md

     $ lein trampoline cljsbuild repl-launch firefox-naked

 ## Connecting PhantomJS to a REPL

-[PhantomJS] (http://www.phantomjs.org) is a headless Webkit browser, which can be automated via Javascript.
-It provides a Javascript execution environment with access to all browser features (the DOM, etc), without opening a browser GUI.

 To try out a PhantomJS-based REPL, first start the Ring server in one terminal: